 The synthesis tool works best with synchronous state machines.
 You typically write a fully synchronous design and avoid asynchronous paths such as paths through the asynchronous reset of a register.
-See Asynchronous State Machines, on page 531, for information about asynchronous state machines.
+See Asynchronous State Machines, on page 518, for information about asynchronous state machines.

 - The state machine must have a synchronous or asynchronous reset, to be inferred.
 State machines must have an asynchronous or synchronous reset to set the hardware to a valid state after power-up, and to reset your hardware during operation (asynchronous resets are available freely in most FPGA architectures). - You can define state machines using multiple event controls in an always block only if the event control expressions are identical (for example, @(posedge clk)).
 These state machines are known as implicit state machines.
-However it is better to use the explicit style described here and shown in Example FSM Coding Style, on page 529.
+However it is better to use the explicit style described here and shown in Example FSM Coding Style, on page 516.

 - Separate the sequential from the combinational always block statements.
 Besides making it easier to read, it makes what is being registered very obvious.
 It also gives better control over the type of register element used. - Represent states with defined labels or enumerated types. - Use a case statement in an always block to check the current state at the clock edge, advance to the next state, then set the output values.
-You can use if statements in an always block, but stay with case statements, for consistency. - Always use a default assignment as the last assignment in your case statement and set the state variable to 'bx.
-See Example: default Assignment, on page 529. - Set encoding style with the syn_encoding directive.
+You can use if statements in an always block, but stay with case statements, for consistency. - Always use a default assignment as the last assignment in your case statement and set the state variable to 'bx. - Set encoding style with the syn\encoding directive.
 This attribute overrides the default encoding assigned during compilation.
 The default encoding is determined by the number of states where a non-default encoding is implemented if it produces better results.
-See Values for syn_encoding, on page 927 for a list of default and other encodings.
-When you specify a particular encoding style with syn_encoding, that value is used during the mapping stage to determine encoding style.
+See Values for syn\enum\encoding, on page 944 for a list of default and other encodings.
+When you specify a particular encoding style with syn\encoding, that value is used during the mapping stage to determine encoding style.

-object /synthesis syn_encoding="sequential"/;
+object /\synthesis syn\encoding="sequential"\/;

-See syn_encoding Attribute, on page 927, for details about the syntax and values.
+See syn\encoding, on page 935, for details about the syntax and values.